fengkx/cjsa/README.md

 > Bundle commonjs package for **Pure ESM** modules

-Sometime we need to use commonjs module and we also want to have an updated and well maintain package
+Sometime we need to use commonjs module and we also want to have an updated and well maintain commonjs package

 ## How it works